HLT-ISTI/QuaPy/README.md

-The following script fetchs a Twitter dataset, trains and evaluates an _Adjusted Classify & Count_ model in terms of the _Mean Absolute Error_ (MAE) between the class prevalences estimated for the test set and the true prevalences of the test set.
+The following script fetchs a Twitter dataset, trains and evaluates an _Adjusted Classify & Count_ model in terms of the _Mean Absolute Error_ (MAE) between the class prevalence values estimated for the test set and the true prevalence values of the test set.

 ```python